-The projects contained in the Transportation Improvement Program are consistent with the Metropolitan Transportation Planning Organization's long range transportation plan and congestion management system.
+The projects contained in the Transportation Improvement Program are consistent with the Metropolitan Transportation Planning Organization Year 2035 Long Range Transportation Plan, the Livable Community Reinvestment Plan, and congestion management system.
 In addition, the projects contained in the Transportation Improvement Program are consistent, to the maximum extent feasible, with aviation master plans, transit development plans, transportation disadvantaged service plans, adopted university campus master plans, adopted local government comprehensive plans of the City of Gainesville and Alachua County and the Florida Strategic Highway Safety Plan.